xitongzou/StockSimWebApp/README.md

 ## Instructions for running

+First run `npm install` to install all the node nodules.

 Run `npm run build` from the root to build the app and run `node server` to get the server up and running.
 By default it starts up on `http://localhost:9000/`.